bbauska/meta-react-basics/README.md

 </p>
 <!-- width="4.0in" height="2.5479451006124236in"} -->

-During this module (one), you'll learn how to develop a working familiarity with a basic structure and use of the React.js library.
+During this section (01), you'll learn how to develop a working familiarity with a basic structure and use of the React.js library.

 Explore the concepts and practical use of state and stage management and